-On August 18, 1890, 469 Beacon was purchased from Asa Caton by leather dealer Thomas Emerson Proctor.
+On August 18, 1890, 469 Beacon was purchased from Asa Caton by leather dealer and real estate investor Thomas Emerson Proctor.
 He and his wife, Emma Esther (Howe) Proctor, lived at 327 Beacon.

-Thomas Proctor purchased 469 Beacon for his daughter, Anne S. Proctor, and her future husband, Charles G. Rice, a hide and wool merchant.
+Thomas Proctor purchased 469 Beacon for his daughter, Anne S. Proctor, and her future husband, Charles Goodnow Rice.
 They married in October of 1890 and lived with the Proctors at 327 Beacon during the 1890-1891 winter season.
 By the 1891-1892 season, they had made 469 Beacon their home.
 They also maintained a home in Hamilton.
-Prior to their marriage, he had lived at 341 Commonwealth with his parents, Nehemiah Webster Rice and Josephine (Emery) Rice.
+Prior to their marriage, Charles Rice had lived at 341 Commonwealth with his parents, Nehemiah Webster Rice and Josephine (Emery) Rice.

-On November 29, 1890, Thomas Proctor transferred the property to himself as trustee for the benefit of Anne Rice.
+On November 29, 1890, Thomas Proctor transferred 469 Beacon to himself as trustee for the benefit of Anne Rice.
 Thomas Proctor died in December of 1894, and his son, Thomas Emerson Proctor, Jr., was named trustee in his place.

 The Rices continued to live at 469 Beacon during the 1898-1899 winter season, after which they made Hamilton their primary residence.